akash292-292/module_extractor_app/README.md

 🛠️ Setup Instructions

 1. Clone the repo
-2. Install the requirements (pip install requirements.txt)
+2. Install the requirements (pip install -r requirements.txt)
 3. Run the Command to start the app(streamlit run streamlit_app.py)
 4. Insert the URL
 5. After the success notofication scroll down to see the download json button